tux2603/alpineSetup/README.md

 # Part C: QoL and other nice stuff

+## Anaconda

+- Anaconda is linked into glibc, so you will have to install glibc.
+Instrcutions are available [here](https://github.com/sgerrand/alpine-pkg-glibc)

 ## Sound

 - Enable detection of the sound card by adding `snd-intel-dspcfg.dsp_driver=1` to the kernel options